rurounijones/pdflib-pps-jboss-global-module/modules/com/pdflib/main/README.md

 ### Application modifications

-In your application'S WEB-INF folder please add the following to your jboss-deployment-descriptor.xml file
+In your application'S WEB-INF folder please add the following to your jboss-deployment-structure.xml file

 	<jboss-deployment-structure>
 		<deployment>